Glenniss Indreland, TAC Chair (Bozeman)

 Background of life and work in Montana: Being raised on a cattle ranch near Livingston provided a tremendous work ethic and appreciation for the land.
 I attended Montana State University where I studied graphic design.
-After getting my degree, I ventured out into the big world, settling in the Chicago area to work in advertising, design and multi-media.
-Upon returning to Montana in the late 1980’s I landed an advertising job with Big Sky Resort and have been with them in some capacity ever since.
-My extra-curricular involvement includes doing some freelance graphic design, volunteering at various arts organizations around Bozeman, and participating in a bucket-drum corps.
+After getting my degree, I ventured out into the big world, working in advertising, design and multi-media in the Chicago area and later with a large advertising agency in Albuquerque NM handling the Albuquerque Convention and Visitors Bureau.
+Upon returning to Montana, I settled in Bozeman and was with the Big Sky Resort marketing department for nearly 30 years.
+I recently revived my freelance graphic design and marketing business with an emphasis on historic and non-profit support materials.
+My extra-curricular involvement includes cycling, camping, volunteering at various arts organizations around Bozeman, and participating in a bucket-drum corps.

 Katie Grice, TAC Vice-Chair (Big Sky)

 Background of life and work in Montana: I made the move to Montana a few weeks after graduating from college in Michigan.
 My goal was to expand my knowledge of the hospitality and tourism industry, and of course take advantage of the boundless recreation in the state.
 I spent my first 7 years as a National Sales manager for Big Sky Resort, travelling the country to promote meeting and convention business in Big Sky.
 I then spent two years working remotely for Expedia.com as a Market Manager for the state.
-In November of 2016, I returned to Big Sky Resort as the Revenue Manager for the company.
+I currently have the honor of serving as the DIrector of Sales for Big Sky Resort.

 Favorite Montana place or activity you would recommend to someone visiting Montana: The 4-season recreation in Montana is unbeatable, and it is difficult to choose my favorite adventure.
 Although, one of my most memorable trips was spending 5 days canoeing the 59 mile stretch of the Smith river.
 The purity of the area, ability to disconnect, and world classing fishing with great friends was priceless.